(ta KROE li mus)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience flu-like symptoms, itching, burning, stinging, skin tingling, temperature sensitivity, headache, cough, rhinitis, acne, hair bumps, or nausea.
-Have patient report immediately to prescriber ear pain, severe skin irritation, skin infection, skin growths, enlarged lymph nodes, muscle pain, urinary retention, or change in amount of urine passed (HCAHPS).
+Have patient report immediately to prescriber signs of kidney problems (urinary retention, hematuria, change in amount of urine passed, or weight gain), ear pain, severe skin irritation, signs of skin infection, skin growths, swollen glands, or muscle pain (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.